 Jack Leijssen (Trainer)

-Jack Leijssen’s career in electronic design really took off with the plane to the States he was put on at the turn of the millennium.
+Before his “Signal integrity of a PCB” training, Jack Leijssen’s career in electronic design really took off with the plane to the States he was put on at the turn of the millennium.
 “Philips Semiconductors was making cable modem chips there, based on a reference design from Philips CFT in America.
 But they couldn’t get the design to pass the EMC test.
 They had issues with the emission and the signal-to-noise ratio.
 Working as an electronic designer for CFT in Eindhoven, I was sent to help them out.
 It took me a year and a dozen round trips, but I solved the problems.”

 'The IC designers screwed up and I got to clean up their mess'